efarraro/krumit/_abilities/Heist.md

 ---

 EN_name: "Heist"
-EN_description: "If the 'Next' tile is an item or ability, put it into your inventory without paying the cost.
-Exhaust"
+EN_description: "If the 'Next' tile is an item or ability, put it into your inventory without paying the cost. <u>Exhaust</u>"
 EN_flavor: "'You know a heist has gone smoothly when they don't even know something's missing.' - Mischief"
 tile_id: Heist
 cost: 1